The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 Ask yourself these two questions:

-• Can your leadership answer basic quality questions like “What’s our test pass rate across all services?”
-If the answer requires teams to check multiple systems and correlate the logs, you need centralized orchestration.
+1. Can your leadership answer basic quality questions like "What's our test pass rate across all services?"
+If the answer requires teams to check multiple systems and correlate logs, you need centralized orchestration.

-• Do teams have autonomy and governance?
+2. Do teams have both autonomy and governance?
 Teams should choose their CI/CD tools and iterate on workflows independently.
 The organization should enforce quality gates consistently and audit compliance easily.

 If the answer to both the questions is no, you need centralized orchestration.
-You’re probably managing many fragmented pipelines where QA doesn’t have the control, engineers are wasting time correlating logs and context switching and compliance requires manual aggregation.
+You’re probably managing many fragmented pipelines where QA doesn’t have control, engineers waste time correlating logs and context-switching, and compliance requires manual aggregation.

 Pipeline sprawl doesn't require ripping out CI/CD tools.
 It requires an orchestration layer above them.
 Schedule a demo to learn more about how Testkube implements centralized test orchestration.